li003454/2D-Ising-Model-Monte-Carlo-Simulation/README.md

 # 2D Ising Model Monte Carlo Simulation Project

-This project implements a Monte Carlo simulation of the 2D Ising Model using the Metropolis-Hastings algorithm to study phase transition phenomena.
+This project implements a Monte Carlo simulation of the 2D Ising Model using the Metropolis-Hastings algorithm to study phase transition phenomena on a 100x100 lattice.

 ## Table of Contents